Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 ```

 In the same console environment, you can run any SQL queries you want, including the examples covered by Chapter 1.
 You can always quit the PostgreSQL console by typing `\q` and pressing `Enter`.

+## SQL server

+### Install and start SQL server on Mac

+Microsoft doesn’t support running an SQL server database directly on a Mac computer.
+You are recommended to run a Linux/Windows virtual machine first, and then install Oracle database on the virtual machine.
+[You can also use a Docker to achieve this goal](https://database.guide/how-to-install-sql-server-on-a-mac/).

+### Install and start SQL server on Windows

+You will need either the *Express edition* or the *Developer edition* for this purpose.
+Both versions are free, but the Express edition is limited in features.
+The Developer edition is also free but for development and testing purposes only, not for production.

+You can follow the steps below to install SQL server on Windows:

+1. Go to https://www.microsoft.com/en-us/sql-server/sql-server-downloads to download the installer for the edition you want.
+2. Run the installer.
+You will be presented with a few options like "Basic", "Custom", and "Download Media".
+The "Basic" option should be fine for most cases, which will install the default configuration of SQL Server.
+3. After installation, you may need to install SQL Server Management Studio (SSMS) depending on if you want a graphical dashboard to manage SQL server.
+A link to download SSMS is usually provided at the end of the SQL Server installation process, or you can download it from https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16.
+4. After installation, you may need to configure SQL Server, which involves setting up user accounts, configuring network protocols, or setting database properties.
+All such tasks can be done through SQL Server Management Studio.
+When everything is wrapped up, you may need to restart your computer.

+### Install and start SQL server on Linux

+You are recommended to follow the steps listed on [the SQL server official website](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-setup?view=sql-server-ver16) to install SQL server on a Linux machine.

+## Oracle database

+### Install and start Oracle database on Mac or Linux

+Oracle doesn’t support running an Oracle database directly on a Mac computer.
+[You are recommended to run a Linux/Windows virtual machine first, and then install Oracle database on the virtual machine](https://database.guide/how-to-install-oracle-on-a-mac/).

+Installing Oracle on a Linux machine is complicated and doesn't serve the educational purposes.
+If you need to do so, you can follow the steps listed on [the Oracle database official website](https://docs.oracle.com/en/java/java-components/advanced-management-console/2.21/install-guide/oracle-database-installation-and-configuration-advanced-management-console.html#GUID-DF2557D8-C727-4243-8387-6154E5C1C36A) to install Oracle database on a Linux machine.
+Please note that you need to use a supported Linux distribution like Oracle Linux, Red Hat Enterprise Linux, CentOS, or SUSE Linux Enterprise Server, and will need to create an Oracle account to download the installer.

+### Install and start Oracle database on Windows

+You can download the Oracle database installer from [Oracle website](https://www.oracle.com/database/technologies/oracle-database-software-downloads.html).
+You will need to create an Oracle account to download the installer.

+After downloading the installer, you can follow the instructions to install Oracle database on your Windows machine:

+1. Run the installer.
+You will be presented with a few options like "Basic" or "Custom".
+The "Basic" option should be fine for most cases, which will install the default configuration of Oracle database.
+2. After installation, you may need to install Oracle SQL Developer depending on if you want a graphical dashboard to manage Oracle database.
+A link to download Oracle SQL Developer is usually provided at the end of the Oracle database installation process, or you can download it from https://www.oracle.com/tools/downloads/sqldev-downloads.html.
+3. After installation, you may need to configure Oracle database, which involves setting up user accounts, configuring network protocols, or setting database properties.
+All such tasks can be done through Oracle SQL Developer.
+When everything is wrapped up, you may need to restart your computer.